ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

   - Why are development costs so high?

-  - Why can’t find all faults before delivery?
+  - Why can't find all faults before delivery?

-  - Why can’t we measure development?
+  - Why can't we measure development?

 *NIST* reported that even though 50 percent of software development budgets go to testing, flaws in software still cost the U.S. economy $59.5 billion annually.*